-The Curriculum Committee is responsible for updating the Dean of the School of Medicine on its actions, who reports on the Committee's work to the Provost & Senior Vice President of Academic and Faculty Affairs and to the President & Executive Dean of BCM.
+The Curriculum Committee is responsible for updating the Sr. Dean of the School of Medicine and Health Professions of the School of Medicine on its actions, who reports on the Committee's work to the Provost & Senior Vice President of Academic and Faculty Affairs and to the President & Executive Dean of BCM.